tqhuy2018/Casper-Perl-sdk/README.md

 In this document, we focus on how to implement the SDK in Eclipse as IDE, with EPIC add on installed.
 ### Build and test from command line
 Download the Source code from Github and put it in your local computer.
-From the Terminal(Mac OS) or Command Prompt (Windows)
+From the Terminal(Mac OS) or Command Prompt (Windows) enter the root folder of the SDK.
+Then enter the "t" folder of the SDK.

-You need to add this
+Run this command to test for each test file in the "t" folder. perl "test file".
+For example if you want to test for file "GetAuction.t" which contain all test for the "state_get_auction_info" RPC call, run this command

+perl GetAuction.t

+If you want to test for file "GetDeployRPCTest.t" run this command

+perl GetDeployRPCTest.t

 # Documentation for classes and methods

 * [List of classes and methods](./docs/Help.md#list-of-rpc-methods)